-You may be wondering- if you can get a divorce for no reason at all then what is the benefit of stating a specific reason for wanting a divorce?
+You may be wondering- if you can get a divorce for no reason at all, then what is the benefit of stating a specific reason for wanting a divorce?
 That will be the purpose of today’s blog post from the Law Office of Bryan Fagan.
-We will discuss the topic of adultery and how that can impact your case before we transition into some points I would like to make on dating during your divorce case.
+We will discuss the topic of adultery and how that can impact your case before we transition into some points, I would like to make on dating during your divorce case.

-Adultery can impact your divorce case significantly
+Adultery can impact your divorce case significantly.

 Disproportionate refers to simply a greater than fifty percent share of the community estate.
-The community estate encompasses property that you and your spouse acquired during your marriage.
+The community estate encompasses property you and your spouse acquired during your marriage.
 All property is presumed to be community property in Texas.
-This means that unless you or your spouse put forth evidence showing the property is owned by one of you separately, it will fall into the category of community property for the purposes of your divorce.
+This means that unless you or your spouse put forth evidence showing the property is owned by one of you separately, it will fall into the category of community property for your divorce.

 When does dating become adultery?

 Just because you have filed for divorce from your spouse does not mean that you are no longer married to that person.
-Until your judge signs their name to the final orders in your case (known as a Final Decree of Divorce) you are not divorced.
-This means that if you were to start dating another person during your divorce a court could consider this to be infidelity and it could trigger the sort of analysis we just went through regarding a division of your community state in a manner that does not favor you.
+Until your judge signs their name to the final orders in your case (known as a Final Decree of Divorce), you are not divorced.
+This means that if you were to start dating another person during your divorce, a court could consider this to be infidelity, and it could trigger the sort of analysis we just went through regarding a division of your community state in a manner that does not favor you.

 At the very least, a court can order that any money your spouse spent on their paramour must be reimbursed to your community estate even if a disproportionate award of community property does not come into play.

-Dating during divorce: Stay away until the ink has dried on your Final Decree of divorce
+Dating during divorce: Stay away until the ink has dried on your Final Decree of divorce.

 What does your spouse know?

-Problems do not only mean that your spouse will be upset and angry with you, but those emotions will likely translate into a longer and more highly contested case.
+Problems do not only mean that your spouse will be upset and angry with you, but those emotions will likely translate into a more prolonged and more highly contested case.
 Translation: extramarital relationship = anger = lengthier and more contested divorce = much more money spent on your divorce than is probably necessary.

 A judge may not be that harsh, but your spouse will